During the semester

 PowerPoint Files

 The key to accessible PowerPoint files is to use the slide templates.
 This ensures that each slide has a title that is recognized by a screen-reader and a logical reading order.
-See the PowerPoint Accessibility Tutorial from SUNY Oswego for detailed instructions.
+Visit the PowerPoint Accessibility Tutorial from SUNY Oswego for detailed instructions.

 Please feel welcome to schedule a consultation with your campus teaching and learning center for assistance with document accessibility.